TheLonelyGhost/personal-site/content/posts/sysadmin-principles.md

 ## Compile time vs. runtime

-In the realm of systems administration, compile time and runtime retain their core meaning from the same phrases in programming, but they shift context a bit.

-Compile time can mean "the stuff you do to configure and setup a service, system, or application before it is immediately needed."
+In a sysadmin context, compile time can mean "the stuff done to configure and setup a service, system, or application before it is immediately needed."

-Runtime can mean the exact opposite, perhaps referring to necessary configurations created when a service starts by startup scripts.
-These are generally run at the last possible second before they're needed.

-The benefit of complexity at compile time is that you pay down that computational overhead exactly once.
-If at runtime, it would become a problem every time the application starts or, in some cases, continues to be a problem through the entire lifetime of the application's process(es).
+In contrast, runtime means "stuff being done as the application is being put into its 'running' state."

+{{% example title="Docker" %}}

+Some container images contain a shell script as an entrypoint (e.g., `entrypoint.sh`).
+These shift some compile time tasks to execute at runtime, then defer to running the underlying application.

+Reasons for this design might be:

+- More in-depth configuration changes required to pivot between environments
+- Rapid action may be required to change credentials, so they're only passed at runtime

+Actions taken in a `Dockerfile` when `docker build` is run are considered "compile time."

+Actions taken when running `docker exec`/`docker run` are considered "runtime."

+{{% /example %}}

+Complexity costs at compile time need only be paid down once: when things are being setup.

+If at runtime, cost of complexity is paid down every time the application is started.

 Keep it simple.
+Pay down the cost as soon as possible.

 ## Artifacts are like gold